Thelouras58/Thelouras58.github.io/_posts/2018-02-02-weather-ball.md

 For the weather feature, we get from Geolocation the coordinates of the phone and send them to OpenWeatherApi.
 The open weather API returns the weather in this location.

 We are using 2 databases.
-One local SQLite on the phone and one remote firebase NoSQL.
+One local SQLite and one remote firebase NoSQL.

 For version control we used Github.
 Adobe Photoshop and Audacity for the assets